sharapovaaand/dummy-client-js/README.md

 Add a product.
 > **Note**
 >
-> Since DummyJSON is intended only for testing purposes, this function simulates a POST request, but does not make changes to the DummyJSON server.
+> Since DummyJSON is intended only for testing purposes, this function simulates a POST request, but does not make changes to the DummyJSON database.
 For more information, see the [DummyJSON documentation](https://dummyjson.com/docs/products#add).
 ```javascript
 addProduct(body, auth = false)
 ```